percentchunk/Smart-Garden-Probe/README.md

 The three switches are wired directly from GPIO pins to ground.
 The firmware uses internal pull-up resistors, so the button circuit stays simple and does not need external resistors or diodes.

-Part	Purpose
+**Parts and their purpose**

-XIAO RP2040	Main controller
+XIAO RP2040	-> Main controller
-3 MX switches	User input
+3 MX switches -> User input
-OLED display	Shows sensor readings
+OLED display ->	Shows sensor readings
-I2C soil sensor	Measures soil moisture and local temperature Custom PCB	Connects all electronics
+I2C soil sensor ->	Measures soil moisture and local temperature Custom PCB ->	Connects all electronics
-3D-printed case	Holds the PCB, OLED, and switches
+3D-printed case	 -> Holds the PCB, OLED, and switches **Button Layout**

+  SW1 -> Refresh sensor reading
+  Sw2 -> Future Function(undecided)
+  SW3 -> Power on/off